College of Arts and Sciences

 Major Field of Study

-Each student must select a department of instruction in which he/she will take extensive and specialized study.
+Each student must select a department or program of instruction in which he/she will take extensive and specialized study.
 The student should make this selection no later than the fourth semester of attendance or at the end of the sophomore year.
-In selecting a major, the student is encouraged to consult the appropriate chairperson or departmental advisor.
-The dean, in consultation with the chairperson of a department, may refuse the application of a student for or the continuation of a student in a given major if the student has not shown sufficient progress in that particular subject.
+In selecting a major, the student is encouraged to consult the appropriate chairperson, program director, or undergraduate program director.
+The dean, in consultation with the chairperson of a department or program director, may refuse the application of a student for or the continuation of a student in a given major if the student has not shown sufficient progress in that particular subject.

-The major field of study is ordinarily a group of 10 or more courses in a single department of instruction.
-The total number of courses and credit hours required for the major, the specifically prescribed courses and the order in which they are to be taken may vary among departments.
+The major field of study is ordinarily a group of 10 or more courses in a single department or program of instruction.
+The total number of courses and credit hours required for the major, the specifically prescribed courses, and the order in which they are to be taken may vary among departments and programs.
 The specific information and requirements for the major are provided in each of the department sections.

 Minor Field of Study

 A minor field of study ordinarily consists of five or more courses selected from a department or interdisciplinary program.
 Consult individual departments for specific information and requirements.
 Grades of D+ or lower are not counted toward fulfillment of minor requirements.
-At graduation, students must also have a C average in the courses they take to satisfy a minor.
-In those departments within the College of Arts and Sciences that offer more than one major field of study (i.e., classical studies, mathematics, computer science, modern languages and literatures), students may choose to major and minor within the same department with approval of the department chairperson.
+In those departments within the College of Arts and Sciences that offer more than one major field of study (e.g., classical studies, mathematics, computer science, modern languages and literatures), students may choose to major and minor within the same department with approval of the department chairperson.
 Students do not need to complete a minor in order to graduate.

 Transfer Credit in the Major or Minor

-At the discretion of the department chairperson, courses in the student's major field, which are transferred into Loyola may or may not fulfill the major requirements or the minor requirements.
+At the discretion of the department chairperson or program director, courses in the student's major or minor field, which are transferred into Loyola, may or may not fulfill the major requirements or the minor requirements.
 Most departments limit the transfer credit given for the major or minor and/or have specified a minimum number of Loyola hours in the major or minor.
-Students should consult the department chairperson or seek guidance from their college advisor.
+Students should consult the department chairperson or program director or seek guidance from their academic advisor.

 Elective Courses